VerbVerbs

 What Does “kugos” Mean in Bisaya?

 In Bisaya (Cebuano), kugos translates to to hug / to embrace.
-The word has multiple closely related meanings: to hug, to embrace, all used depending on context.
+The word covers closely related meanings — to hug, to embrace — the right one depends on context.

 Usage note: A warm, affectionate word used freely with family and close friends.